aravinve/blockbustr/README.md

 ```
 Branch Strategy
-master - Contains generic code with no security measures for XSS and HPP
+master - Contains generic application code with no security measures
-prevention-master - Contains the preventive measures for the XSS and HPP
+prevention-master - Contains prevention code for the XSS and HPP web security vulnerabilities
 ```

 ## Instruction to run the application